adamacosta/lfs/extras/09-devtools.md

 rm -rf libarchive-3.5.1
 ```

-We will run the build in a `Python` virtualenv to enable using `Sphinx` to build the html documentation.
+Building the documentation requires `Sphinx` to build the html documentation.
+This can be installed or the build can just be run in a `Python` virtualenv as is shown here.

 ```sh
 curl https://cmake.org/files/v3.20/cmake-3.20.3.tar.gz -o /sources/cmake-3.20.3.tar.gz &&